will-huynh/process_controller/README.md

  __clean_process_list__()

- > Checks the _processes_ list for inactive or deadp rocesses and terminates them.
+ > Checks the _processes_ list for inactive or dead processes and terminates them.

  __worker__(_args, **kwargs_)

-> Method which is used for running the worker process.
-It is responsible for running the specified target method and depositing results to the main process.
+> This method is not typically called on its own, but through another method such as _use_process_ to give it multiprocessing capability.
+The method is used for operation of the worker process.
+It is responsible for running the specified target method and depositing results to the main process through a __multiprocessing__._Queue_.
+Keyworded arguments can also be passed.

+__use_process__(_args, **kwargs_)

+> Spawns new __individual__ worker processes and runs a check for inactive or orphaned processes.
+The main difference between this method and _use_pool_ is that while _use_pool_ completes a batch of given jobs by automatically assigning workflow to all processes in a __multiprocessing__._Pool_, _use_process_ leaves the task of assigning workflow to the user.